astrapi69/swing-tree-component/README.md

 functionality of
 swing-tree-component:

-Than you can add the dependency to your dependencies:
+Then you can add the dependency to your dependencies:

     <properties>
             ...
         <!-- swing-tree-component version -->
-        <swing-tree-component.version>2.4</swing-tree-component.version>
+        <swing-tree-component.version>${latestVersion}</swing-tree-component.version>
             ...
     </properties>
             ...